DhammaWays/EDA/White_Wine_Exploratory_Data_Analysis.md

 # References

-Besides the Udacity course material in "Data Analysis with R", here is a list of some of the materials explored while working on this project.
+Besides the Udacity course material in "Data Analysis with R", here is a list of some of the material explored while working on this project.

 1. http://www.vinhoverde.pt/en/promotional-materials
 2. http://www.cookbook-r.com/Graphs/index.html